PhoenixTales/phoenix-docs/world/factions/guilds/beliar-priests.md

 * It is a stance against individualism, and individualism in the sense of a fear of loosing ones self (and identification with the persona) can be associated with the fear of the people from the night and the neglect of Beliar and his principles that led to Beliar creating death to force them to accept his truth.
 * The beliar cult is arguing that much suffering is caused by the peoples neglect of this crucial second side of life; they appreciate the bright side, the outside, the light, but not the dark, the inside, the night.
-* Thereby a beliar priest is acting as a living example of this rejection and in resistance against this general "fault" the sin against the dark, as they see it.
+* Thereby a beliar priest is acting as a living example of this rejection and in resistance against this general "fault", the sin against the dark, as they see it.
 His looks is a slap into the face of ordinary people who always reminds them of death, of a possible and inevitable end, of the need to explore the internal life instead or alongside of conquering the outside world and so on.

 ---